conjurer-rich/conjurer-web/_pages/sense-share-solve/sense-share-solve.md

 toc: true
 sidebar:
   nav: our-approach
-excerpt: "An introduction to the Sense It, Share It, Solve It approach, designed to help teams identify blockers, share challenges, and implement collaborative solutions for improved flow and efficiency."
+excerpt: "🔍 Sense It, 🗣 Share It, 🤝 Solve It: A simple approach for adaptive organizations to achieve <span style='color:#0EA2F1'><strong>lasting change</strong></span>."
 ---

-Welcome to the **🔍 Sense It, 🗣 Share It, 🤝 Solve It** approach guide to identifying and overcoming blockers that slow down the flow of value in your organization.
-This approach empowers teams to detect challenges, communicate effectively, and collaborate on actionable solutions that drive continuous improvement.

----

-## What is Sense It, Share It, Solve It?
+## What is 🔍 Sense It, 🗣 Share It, 🤝 Solve It?

-The **Sense It, Share It, Solve It** approach is a structured process designed to:
+The **Sense It, Share It, Solve It** approach is designed to:

-- **Sense It**: Recognize subtle or obvious signals that something isn’t flowing as smoothly as it should.
+- Recognize subtle or obvious signals that something isn’t flowing as smoothly as it should.
 These might be awkward interactions, recurring delays, or unspoken frustrations.
-- **Share It**: Foster open and transparent communication by visualizing and discussing challenges.
+- Foster open and transparent communication by visualizing and discussing challenges.
 Use proven techniques to explore the underlying root causes of the issues.
-- **Solve It**: Collaboratively develop and implement solutions that reduce cognitive load, minimize dependencies, and streamline workflows.
+- Collaboratively develop and implement solutions that reduce cognitive load, minimize dependencies, and streamline workflows.

 ---